How to write an Arch program

 }

-Next, we retrieve the script_pubkey from the key field of the account.
+Next, we retrieve the script_pubkey from the key field of the Account.
 This tells us how the Bitcoin can be spent; we log this out for debugging.

 let script_pubkey = get_account_script_pubkey(account.key);